>

 Ollas and evotranspiration

-Definition of a plant's need for irrigation
+Defining a plant's irrigation needs

-(*) For vegetable crops or fruit trees, which have higher water requirements, higher values must be considered.
+For vegetable crops or fruit trees, which have higher water requirements, higher values must be considered.

 (*) Ch.
 Riou and GJ Dubois, First measurements of potential evapotranspiration in the Republic of Chad, 1966